When is the Commencement Ceremony?

 When will my diploma arrive in the mail?

-Allow eight to ten (8-10) weeks for transcript review/degree audit and mailing of diploma.
-Some delay may be experienced after spring quarter due to volume.
+Allow eight to ten (8-10) weeks after final grades post for transcript review/degree audit and mailing of diploma.
+Some delay may be experienced after Spring Quarter due to volume.
 If there is a hold on your account, you will not receive your diploma until the hold is cleared.

 Where is my diploma sent?

-Your diploma will be mailed to the address you provide on your graduation application.
+Your diploma will be mailed to the address you provide on your Graduation Application.
 Please keep in mind that diplomas are mailed eight to ten (8-10) weeks after final grades are posted.
 Please provide an address which will be good at that time.
-Please phone 734-8348 if you need to update your address.
+Please phone 360.752.8348 if you need to update your address.

-If I participate in commencement and then complete my program requirements in a later term, do I need to do anything to get my diploma (degree, certificate)?
+If I participate in Commencement and then complete my program requirements in a later quarter, do I need to do anything to get my diploma (degree, certificate)?

 Yes.
 You must submit a new Degree/Certificate Application to let BTC know that you have completed your requirements.
 A final degree audit will be performed to certify that you have met graduation requirements.
-After you have been certified as graduated, we will mail your diploma with an official transcript.
+After you have been certified as graduated, we will mail your diploma.

 How do I get my degree?